vsushko/workspace/mongodb.md

 brew tap mongodb/brew
 brew install mongodb-community
 ```
-How to restart MongoDB in your local machine.
+How to restart MongoDB in your local machine:
 ```
 brew services restart mongodb-community
 ```